OFS/ofs.github.io/docs/d5005/adp_board_installation_guidelines.md

 3. If not already, enable the option **Intel VT for Directed I/O (VT-d)**.

+Then, depending on your design, you must also enable the following for your dev kit's PCIe slot:

+- PCIe slot width **must** be set to your design's width (1x16, 2x8)
+- PCIe slot generation **must** be set to your design's supported generation (4, 5)

 ### 3.1 Server Fan Speed

 The recommended fan speed setting is to use the 100% preset.
 If using a different